Oligosoma salmo: Taxonomy

-A preliminary analysis of blood allozymes by Charlie Daugherty and Rod Hitchmough of the skinks collected in March 1994 suggested they were related to, but distinct from, the speckled skink (O. infrapunctatum), a species otherwise only found on the West Coast north of Westport.
-A subsequent Masters' study by Miller, however, using different allozyme loci and a larger sample size, was not able to reliably distinguish the two, and subsequently the Chesterfield skinks were treated for conservation purposes simply as speckled skinks.
+A preliminary analysis by Charlie Daugherty and Rod Hitchmough of blood allozymes of the skinks collected in March 1994 suggested they were related to, but distinct from, the speckled skink (O. infrapunctatum), a species otherwise only found on the West Coast north of Westport.
+A subsequent Masters' study by Miller, however, using different allozyme loci and a larger sample size, was not able to reliably distinguish the two, and so the Chesterfield skinks were treated as speckled skinks for conservation purposes.

 Subsequent mitochondrial DNA studies of speckled skinks suggested there were one or more cryptic species in the O. infrapunctatum complex, and a 2008 study using DNA established large hidden divergences between outwardly-similar speckled skink populations, and the Chesterfield skink was a distinct clade ("3a"), most closely related to the Alborn Coal Mine skink (now O. albornense) found near Reefton ("3b").
 Rather than a small variation caused by recent Pleistocene glaciation, the split between the Chesterfield/Alborn clade and other speckled skinks dates back to the Pliocene.

-In a 2019 analysis of the O. infrapunctatum species complex that named three new species, the Chesterfield skinks were formally described and named Oligosoma salmo.
+In a 2019 analysis of the O. infrapunctatum species complex, which named three new species, the Chesterfield skinks were formally described, and named Oligosoma salmo.